harrycresswell/harry/content/writing/25-01-27-sunday-meal-prep/index.md

 description: "Trying to get into the whole food prep thing, so we always have healthy options to pull out of the fridge throughout the wee"
 ---

-Trying to get into the whole food prep thing, so we always have healthy options to pull out of the fridge throughout the week.
+Trying to get into the whole food prep thing.
+The goal is to always have healthy options to pull out of the fridge throughout the week.
 I tend make unhealthy decisions when I’m short on time and there’s nothing convenient to eat, so preparing a few versatile things helps to solve this problem.

 For the last couple of weeks we’ve made a bunch of spreads and dips on a Sunday afternoon.
 Usually a humous, a romesco and some sort of pesto that will go well with anything, from veggie sticks to pasta.
 We also roast some cashews and almonds and make cacao-based energy balls to replace unhealthy sweet snacks, which I often crave towards the end of the day.